robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

       When user "demo" logs in with password "mode" Then welcome page should be open

+See the `web demo project <https://bitbucket.org/robotframework/webdemo/wiki/Home>`_ for executable versions of the above examples.

 Data-driven tests
 -----------------

-- One high-level keyword per test
+- One high-level keyword per test.

-  - Different arguments create different tests
+  - Different arguments create different tests.
+  - One test can run the same keyword multiple times to validate multiple related variations

-  - The keyword often contains similar workflow as workflow tests
+- If the keyword is implemented as a user keyword, it typically contains a similar workflow as `workflow tests`_.

-  - Unless the keyword is needed elsewhere, it is a good idea to have it in the same file as tests using it.
+  - Unless needed elsewhere, it is a good idea to create it in the same file as tests using it.

-- Recommended to use *Test Template* functionality.
+- Recommended to use the *test template* functionality.

   - No need to repeat the keyword multiple times.
   - Easier to test multiple variations in one test.